10xs.aiOpen Beta

 • enforcementMode — warn (advisory) or block (hard stop)

-These constraints prevent scope creep and keep each task small, reviewable, and auditable.
+These rules prevent scope creep and keep each task small, reviewable, and auditable.

 What are execution contracts?▾

-An execution contract formally binds a task to governance constraints before work begins.
+An execution contract formally binds a task to its rules before work begins.
 It captures the task scope, file budget, time estimate, and dependencies — then locks them with a SHA-256 hash.

 When the task completes, a validation engine evaluates the work against the contract.
 Same inputs always produce identical outputs — no randomness.

-This creates an auditable paper trail: what was planned, what was delivered, and whether governance constraints were met.
+This creates an auditable paper trail: what was planned, what was delivered, and whether the execution rules were met.

 How does the validation engine work?▾

 The validation engine evaluates completed work against its execution contract.
-It checks file counts, time spent, and constraint compliance, then produces a result:
+It checks file counts, time spent, and rule compliance, then produces a result:

-• Pass — all constraints met, task can be approved
+• Pass — all rules met, task can be approved

 • Warn — advisory limits exceeded, review recommended